AC losses in macroscopic thin-walled superconducting cylinders: Introduction

 \section{Introduction}

-The ac magnetic response contains essential information about the properties of superconductors.
-Peculiarities of the ac response of conventional and high-$T_c$ superconductors have been a matter of extensive research\,\cite{Max63prl,Rol67prv,Hop74prb,Ish90prb,Gom97sst,You09jap}.
-Low-$T_c$ superconductors were investigated a long time ago\,\cite{Max63prl,Rol67prv,Hop74prb} and revealed an absorption maximum at the transition upon variation of temperature and dc magnetic field.
-The ac response of high-$T_c$ superconductors exhibits similar features\,\cite{Ish90prb,Gom97sst,You09jap}.
-However, the physical reasons for this behavior remain unclear.
-The first Maxwell-Strongin model\,\cite{Max63prl} assumed the existence of microscopic superconducting filaments that underlaid an increase of the normal conductivity\,\cite{Doi64phl}.
-A more general eddy current model\,\cite{Cod68phr} suggested that the normal conductivity increases due to the appearance of superconducting inclusions, which leads to an absorption maximum near $T_c$.
-However, a further analysis based on the two-fluid model did not confirm the existence of the absorption maximum in the ac response\,\cite{Kho83pla}.
-On the other hand, the BCS theory\,\cite{Tin04boo} asserts an increase in the normal conductivity at low frequencies due to the singularity in the density of states\,\cite{Kho83pla}.
-This dissipative conductivity has a logarithmic singularity and appears only in a vanishingly narrow temperature interval\,\cite{Kho83pla}.
+The ac magnetic response of superconductors contains essential information on their properties and it has been a matter of extensive research for both conventional and high-$T_\mathrm{c}$ superconductors\,\cite{Max63prl,Rol67prv,Hop74prb,Ish90prb,Gom97sst,You09jap}.
+Studies of low-$T_\mathrm{c}$ superconductors revealed an absorption maximum near $T_\mathrm{c}$ upon variation of temperature and dc magnetic field\,\cite{Max63prl,Rol67prv,Hop74prb}.
+The ac response of high-$T_\mathrm{c}$ superconductors exhibits similar features\,\cite{Ish90prb,Gom97sst,You09jap}.
+However, the physical reasons for this behavior remain unclear so far.

+The first Maxwell-Strongin model\,\cite{Max63prl} assumed the existence of microscopic superconducting filaments that causes the increase of normal conductivity\,\cite{Doi64phl}.
+A more general eddy current model\,\cite{Cod68phr} suggested that the normal conductivity increases due to the appearance of superconducting inclusions, which leads to the absorption maximum near $T_\mathrm{c}$.
+However, an analysis based on the two-fluid model did not confirm the existence of an absorption maximum in the ac response\,\cite{Kho83pla}.
+Analysis of the ac response of high $T_\mathrm{c}$ single crystals with weak volume pinning in ac and dc magnetic fields normal to the sample plane showed that the ac susceptibility at the first and especially the third harmonics is determined by the Bean-Livingston\,\cite{Bea64prl} and geometric barriers\,\cite{Zel94prl}, but not by bulk pinning\,\cite{Bee96pcs}.
+On the other hand, the BCS theory\,\cite{Tin04boo} asserts an increase in the normal conductivity at low frequencies due to a singularity in the density of states\,\cite{Kho83pla}.
+This dissipative conductivity has a logarithmic singularity and only appears in a vanishingly narrow temperature interval\,\cite{Kho83pla}.